Skip to main content

 Instead of choosing one of the available templates, click the "New Custom Process" button at the top.

-Give your process type a name and click Save.
+1. Give your process a name.

 Step 2: Add your Team and Contact Roles for this process type